 Here are the main ingredients to make this easy vegan chocolate pie.
 Skip down to the recipe card for exact measurements.

-vegan chocolate pie ingredients
+vegan chocolate pie ingredients on a counter.

 • Chocolate cookies: we used Simple Mills crunchy cookies for a dairy-free and gluten free pie crust.
 You could also use Oreo cookies (without the cream), or bake our vegan pie crust instead.
 Simple Mills has honey crunchy cookies if you’d prefer a graham cracker crust.